 Contact Paul Davis for all your property damage needs.
 (937) 436-3411

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn the air conditioner on to aid in drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to aid in drying during the summer or in more humid regions.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Don’t use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Relocate wet items to dry places.
-Do not let draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic wrap or plastic bags beneath the legs of bigger furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap beneath the legs of bigger furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the damage:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some suggestions to help deal with the situation:

-- Carpets: Avoid walking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Close doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!